coder/docs/guides/ssl-certificates/cloudflare.md

 ---
-title: SSL Certificate Setup
+title: Cloudflare
-description: Learn how to use cert-manager to set up SSL certificates for Coder
+description: Learn how to use cert-manager to set up SSL certificates using Cloudflare for DNS01 challenges.
 ---

 [cert-manager](https://cert-manager.io/) allows you to enable HTTPS on your